sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 | 28        | 3513641.8288200637 | 3513641.8288200637 | 0.001953125            |

-If we are lucky, the rounding errors gives that `(- (square guess) x)` is exactly `0.0` and stop the evaluation.
+If we are lucky, the rounding errors gives that `(- (square guess) x)` is evaluated to exactly `0.0` and the evaluation stops.

-If we are not lucky, the gap between two consecutive number around `(square guess)` is more than `0.001`, then the assertion `good-enough?` will never become true since `improve` has reached a fixed point due to the rounding error, and will always return the same number that is larger than `0.001`.
+If we are not lucky, the gap between two consecutive number around `(square guess)` is more than `0.001` and the assertion `good-enough?` will never become true. `improve` has reached a fixed point due to the rounding error, and will always return the same number that is larger than `0.001`.
 For example:

 ```scheme
 (improve 3513641.8288200637 12345678901234) -> 3513641.8288200637